-We propose an observational ethnographic and sociological study of critical care caregivers.
-Researchers will interview providers and make observations of their practice in the ICU.
-There will be not be any interventions.
-We aim to qualitatively assess how ICU culture, relationships, and models of leadership influence, impact, and change perceptions of racism.
-Furthermore, we will investigate how the tension between maintaining the status quo and our comfort zones impacts wellness and physician burnout.
+We proposed an observational ethnographic and sociological study of critical care caregivers.
+Researchers interviewed providers and made observations of their practice in the ICU.
+There wasn't any interventions.
+We qualitatively assessed how ICU culture, relationships, and models of leadership influence, impact, and change perceptions of racism.
+Furthermore, we investigated how the tension between maintaining the status quo and our comfort zones impacts wellness and physician burnout.

-Data from these interviews will inform the format and creation of an anthology of physician experiences on racism in the ICU from the Departments of Medicine, Neurology, Anesthesiology, and Surgery.
-These experiences will be recorded by video and archived.
-This archive will be used to share and learn in forums such as Grand Rounds and for elective experiences in Anti-racism for medical students at the College of Physicians and Surgeons.
+Data from these interviews informed the format and creation of an anthology of physician experiences on racism in the ICU from the Departments of Medicine, Neurology, Anesthesiology, and Surgery.
+These experiences were recorded by video and archived.
+This archive can be used to share and learn in forums such as Grand Rounds and for elective experiences in Anti-racism for medical students at the College of Physicians and Surgeons.

 This project was funded through the Addressing Racism: A Call to Action for Higher Education initiative of the Office of the Vice Provost for Faculty Advancement.